Portal for Strays, Fosters, and Transparent Records

 Most rescue software assumes there’s always a kennel address, a predictable intake pipeline, and staff on-site.
 Field rescues don’t work like that.

-Rover’s Return Dog Rescue and Feeding Perris Strays operate where the need is highest and the infrastructure is weakest: rural edges, encampments, and under-resourced neighborhoods.
+Field-heavy rescue partners operate where the need is highest and the infrastructure is weakest.
 The work is powered by volunteers, runs on trust, and succeeds through consistency — especially around feeding routes and follow-up.

 The pain: information scattered across tools